 This is definitely the case in situations where younger staff are high achievers.
 The older manager likes to compare the situation to “when I was their age”.
 They use their own previous experience as an excuse to push somebody down.
 Well, times have changed.

 This leads to the attitude at the top of this post – “they aren’t anything special, that’s the high performance we expect of all our staff”.
-If you are threatened by the achievement and potential of your staff, get out of the way – you are the issue here.
+Encouraging leadership isn’t being threatened by the achievement and potential of your staff.
+It’s getting out of the way.

 The discouraging leader worries too much about the perceptions of others